micro/micro/README.md

 <img src="https://micro.mu/runtime3.svg" />

 Technology is constantly evolving.
 The infrastructure stack is always changing.
 Micro is a platform which addresses these issues with a pluggable foundation and strongly defined apis to build on.
-Plug into any stack or technology.
+Plug into any stack or cloud.

 Follow us on [Twitter](https://twitter.com/microhq) or join the [Slack](https://micro.mu/slack) community.